 The term “Pygmy” describes those tribes where the average height of adult males is 4’11” or less.
-They are scattered across 14 countries in Africa, but most of the 984,000 Pygmies live in six Central African countries.
+These tribes are scattered across 14 countries in Africa, but most of the 984,000 Pygmies live in six Central African countries.

 Historically, Pygmies have been marginalized by governments and are often mistreated.
 Pygmies are sometimes not considered citizens, are denied identity cards, get evicted from their land, and do not receive proper health care or education.

-More than twenty thousand pygmies died during the Rwanda genocide and the Congo civil war.
+More than 20,000 pygmies died during the Rwanda genocide and the Congo civil war.
 According to experts, churches among other people groups in Central Africa have had trouble accepting Pygmies as fully human.
 They have remained, largely, unreached.

 Ndinga asked Pastor Bonane, “Why are you helping us?”
-Bonane said, “God loves Pygmies and wants what is good for them.”
+Bonane responded, “God loves Pygmies and wants what is good for them.”

 Ndinga decided to learn about Bonane’s God.
 He asked many questions.
 Bonane patiently answered.
-A week later, Bonane showed Nidinga and others how to conduct a DBS.
+A week later, Bonane showed Ndinga and others how to conduct a DBS.

 For several weeks they met, heard Bible stories, asked lots of questions, and shared what they discovered.